 It’s a Saturday night, and I’m at home for a moment uploading some photos I took for my digital photography class before going out again for a bit.
 Taking a photo class has given me a bright pair of eyes, and I’m seeing so much detail in the world it’s startling.
-The rooftops of buildings.
-Green grass growing through cracks in the sidewalk.
 Life is beautiful, intricate.
 In the meantime, I’ve had less work in the porn business.
 At least, it feels that way.

 In 2009 I did so many projects.
 I did more films and website shoots in that single year than I had in the few leading up to it.
 And then all the rush of the AVNs came and then was “re-lived” over again via websites and places I was amazed at finding myself, such as Life Magazine, Village Voice, and interviews.
 And now, after films and shoots have released, and the interviews have slowed, at this very moment in time, if feels like porn has slowed down.

 But I know it’s not “slowed down”.
 Or more specifically, I know that how fast it goes is not the point.

 The rush is energizing, powerful.
 So much so that when the interviews slow, or the online mentions or the film projects are few, it almost seems like its ending.
 Or that the work I’m doing is somehow lessening.
 This is a strange feeling, and I know it’s conditional in spite of it’s newness.